eevanwong/6-Degrees-of-NBA/README.md

 I had realized that APIs were inadequate, as they would only hold the active players in the current season.
 Furthermore, they often would not hold a player's previous info (i.e previous teams) and would not have pics of inactive players.

-Through the fanatics.com website, they had described that they had gotten all of their information from [basketball-reference.com](https://www.basketball-reference.com/).
+Through the fanatics.com website, I found [basketball-reference.com](https://www.basketball-reference.com/).
 Looking through the website, I was super excited.
 From headshots to previous teams, they had everything I needed.
-Thus, I began working on a web scraper that would grab all of the players on all of the teams.
+I began working on a web scraper that would grab all players on each team.

 With Puppeteer, I grabbed all the links of each team, then went through all past iterations of each team and accounted for each player.
 I stored all of the players in each team in each season as an object like so: